-Oakmont is one of America’s finest active adult communities.
+Oakmont is a premier active adult community in Northern California.
 The first Oakmont home was built in 1964.
 A year later the 100th sale was recorded, and today there are more than 3200 homes.
-Founder and developer HN Berger envisioned a destination with characteristics more akin to a small town than a typical retirement community.
+Founder and developer H.N.
+Berger envisioned a destination with characteristics more akin to a small town than a typical retirement community.
 The wide variety of Oakmont homes were artfully and thoughtfully constructed on 1,000 acres in the Valley of the Moon and remain in high demand today.
-Independent and assisted living is also available in Oakmont Gardens.
+Independent and assisted living are also available in Oakmont Gardens.

 Finding The Perfect Home

 Whether you prefer a home on the golf course, a secluded hillside or a quiet cul-de-sac, Oakmont has something to suit your taste and budget.
 Choose between areas where properties are maintained by a homeowners association, or an owner-maintained area.

 Single family homes range from cozy cottages to stately hillside villas, with average prices of $350,00 to $1.4 million.
 Fourplex units, triplexes and duplex homes also are available.
 Many homes have been updated and modified to offer the latest in design and convenience.
 Options include new patio homes at The Orchard, where buyers can choose from three different models, and The Meadows, Oakmont’s newest development, features homes up to 2400 square feet.
 Oakmont homes are sold by real estate firms or by owner.
 Agents are knowledgeable about Oakmont properties and association benefits and requirements.

 Buying a Home in Oakmont

 Before buying a home in Oakmont, understanding the governance structure and how the Oakmont Village Association operates can be helpful in making your buying decisions.